Miscellany and Fun Facts

 • An avid golfer since age 12, Tom has had two holes-in-one — the first in 1982, and a second in 2022.
 He is the recent producer of a series of 14 YouTube videos on Wilson Dyna-Powered golf wedges made between 1956-1975 — heavy, forged, hand-ground clubs that once ruled the professional golf world; that were coveted by Tom when he was 16 years old and playing on nine-hole courses in rural Wisconsin; and that display craftsmanship that fascinates him to this day.
 The video is a definitive reference work, produced for avid golfers and club collectors.
 Data-driven technical guide, reflecting information that is unavailable anywhere else.
 The trailer for his 14 episodes is at: https://youtu.be/OLq8h6bAy6M.
 Tom is producing a similarly definitive video with respect to Wilson’s premium, highly coveted, and rare Haig Ultra line of clubs made between 1956 and 1965.

 • Tom is the recent producer of a set-the-record-straight YouTube video about William Henry “Lone Star” Dietz (1884-1964), a trailblazing Native American who was the first head coach of the NFL team formerly known as the Washington Redskins.
 Over the last 15 years, Mr. Dietz’s claim of Native American lineage was gratuitously disputed by activists opposed to the name of that team, now known as the Washington Commanders.
 Activists and sympathetic journalists called Mr. Dietz a “liar,” “faker,” “phony,” “imposter,” “fraud,” and so on.
 But a triptych of professionally taken photographs, c.
 1905-1908, depicting Mr. Dietz, then in his early 20s, in elaborate Native American brave regalia, has recently emerged from the rural Wisconsin locale where both Mr. Dietz and Tom grew up.
 This triptych, given by Mr. Dietz to a childhood friend, was a courageous, youthful self-proclamation of a Native American lineage — made in his early 20s and in the early 1900s when animus toward Native Americans was fairly rampant.
 He could have comfortably passed for white; he was raised in the home of a white Sheriff of Barron County, Wisconsin.
 Mr. Dietz’s youthful self-proclamation refutes the smears against him and supports his 60-year claim of a Native American lineage.
 Egregiously, coarse activists and sympathetic journalists also have mischaracterized the meaning and effect of a “no contest” plea that Mr. Dietz made in 1919 to possibly race-driven federal charges filed in Spokane, WA, charging him with evading the draft when he claimed an exemption based upon his Native American heritage.
 This dubious federal prosecution brings to mind the unfair treatment experienced at about the same time by another Native American, the peerless Jim Thorpe — Mr. Dietz’s friend and teammate on the Carlisle Institute’s amazing football team.
 Tom, a former federal prosecutor, demonstrates that a no contest plea neither admits guilt nor any facts establishing guilt.
 Modern activists and journalists never should have dredged up, long after Mr. Dietz’s death, that irrelevant no-contest plea in attacking his 60-year claim of Native American heritage.
 Actually, Mr. Dietz was talented, accomplished, and courageous, and ought to be celebrated: he was a protege of the innovative coach, Charles Scobey “Pop” Warner; was himself the only football coach to have guided the Pac12’s Washington State University to a Rose Bowl victory (in 1916), and did so at age 32; guided the U.S. Marine Corps’ Mare Island team to a Rose Bowl victory in 1919; was the first head coach, in 1933-1934, of the NFL’s Commanders; and is a member of the College Football Hall of Fame.
 He deserves widespread acknowledgment and respect.
 Tom hopes that his evidence- and law-based video will help restore admiration for this courageous, trailblazing, and accomplished but disrespected Native American.
+The Native American Guardians Association (NAGA) has stated that it agrees with Tom’s analysis and is grateful for his contribution to the discussion.
 Tom’s video may be seen at: https://youtu.be/7rrLPJ9-o18.
-The Native American Guardians Associations (NAGA) said that it agrees with the YouTube analysis, and thanked him for his contribution to the discussion.

 • Tom is the holder of two U.S. utility patents for a computer-related device that he invented in the early 1990s.
 U.S. 6,962,311, and U.S. 6,648,282.
 Both patents were awarded after Tom, representing himself, appealed adverse determinations made by the Patent and Trademark Office’s examiner.
 Although not a patent lawyer, Tom prevailed almost completely in both of the appeals which he briefed and argued before the former Board of Patent Appeals and Interferences (BPAI).